TanStack/router/docs/src/pages/docs/api.md

   ]
   // Match the routes to the locations current path
-  // This also performs any route imports const initialMatch = await matchRoutes(routes, location.current)
+  // This also performs any route imports const initialMatches = matchRoutes(routes, location.current)

   // Now we run all of the parallizable work if (initialMatch) {